MiSArch/docs/docs/dev-manuals/architecture/services.md

-# Required services
+# Services
-1. Catalog/Product
+1. Product
-    - stores concrete product information (name, description, ref to image) for each product
+    - stores concrete product information - name, description, image locations, and product variants, i.e. XXL T-Shirt in red - for each product
-    - not a concrete instance, but the type
+    - does not store individual instances but the overall descriptions of an item.
+For that see `inventory`
     - APIs: CRUD for products
 1. Inventory
-    - how many of each product is available
+    - stores each available product digitally
     - handles state of item (blocked when sold but not yet delivered)
-    - APIs: CRUD for amounts per product, (un-)blocking an item
+    - APIs: CRUD per instance of any product, (un-)blocking an item
+    - Depends on `Product` service
 1. Shipping
-    -
-    - idea: ship in different packages
-        - could be configurable
-1. Order/Checkout
-    - an order knows what is ordered
+    - any order is sent in x shipments ("cartons")
-    - has state of order (e.g. shipping, payment)
-    - order is initally a set of CartItems, which are then removed from the cart
+    - stores the delivery status for every order and where it should be delivered to
+    - CRUD to register/manage arbitrary shipment provider
+    - Dependency on `Order` and `User` service
+1. Order
+    - stores items that have been ordered simultaneously
+    - Dependency on `Product` and `Inventory` service
 1. Cart
-    - shopping cart functionality
-    - has a list of CartItems, which can then be ordered in the order service
+    - stores items that are in the pending order (the next one to be bought)
+    - Depends on `Product` service
+    - Might depend on `Inventory` service (displaying if the item is actually available at the moment)
 1. Media
     - file/object storage/db
-    - user upload functionaility
+    - seller can upload images and retrieve URL of / delete the uploaded image
 1. Payment
-    - mostly a state
-    - can be changed externally
+    - CRUD to register/manage arbitrary payment provider
+    - handles payment of any order
-    - handles discounts
+    - handles discounts as well
 1. Search
     - search for items
         - by text